·9 min read

 Tools you can probably cancel:

 Canva Pro ($15/month) — The free tier covers 90% of what most creators use it for.
-Upgrade only if you're doing heavy templated content or team brand kits.
+Upgrade only if you're doing heavy templated content.

 A second clipping tool — Vugola or OpusClip, not both.
 Pick the one that matches your content type and stick with it.